coderbri/Data_Structures-and-Algorithms/Ch1-Fundamentals/0019-Values-Greater-than-Second/README.md

 # 0019 Values Greater than Second

-For the given array, the function prints values that are greater than its second value and returns the count of such values.
+For the given array (**[1, 3, 5, 7, 9, 13]**), the function prints values that are greater than its second value and returns the count of such values.

 ## JavaScript